-Whether or not to apply Early Decision is an important choice, one that should be made after careful consideration of many schools and hopefully a visit to our campus.
-The choice to apply Early Decision should be one driven by a true passion for Columbia and a certainty that should you be admitted, you would attend.
-We hope you resist external pressures to apply early, and instead make an educated and informed choice that applying early is right for you.
+Whether or not to apply Early Decision is an important choice—one that should be made after careful consideration of many schools, and hopefully a visit to our campus.
+The choice to apply Early Decision should be driven by a true passion for Columbia.
+We hope you’ll resist external pressures to apply early for any other reason, and instead make an educated and informed choice that applying early is right for you.

 Applying Early Decision

 If Columbia is your first choice—and you are willing to make a binding commitment to attend if admitted—please do consider applying Early Decision.
 To apply: